mrdougal/tables-for-layout.css/README.md

 ##Shim

-For controlling space, just use `shim.gif`
+For controlling space, just use the handy `shim`
-For modern browsers, you can optionally use `shim.png` For you ultra modern machines, you should use the "retina version" version `shim@2x.png`
+For modern browsers, you can optionally use `shim.png` For ultra modern machines, you should use the "retina version" version `shim@2x.png`

     <img src="assets/shim.gif" height="300px" />